Pejman712/DbotROSHumble/docs/source/dds.rst

 Utilizing the DDS (Data Distribution Service) in ROS2, it's feasible to send and receive messages across multiple machines without explicit configuration.
 This functionality is employed to control a robot, referred to as DBot, and to collect data from it using an external computer.

-For detailed information, refer to [this guide](https://roboticsbackend.com/ros2-multiple-machines-including-raspberry-pi/).
+For detailed information, refer to this`guide <https://roboticsbackend.com/ros2-multiple-machines-including-raspberry-pi>`

 .. note::